Access tiers for blob data

-To learn how to move a blob to the hot or cool tier, see Set a blob's access tier.
+To learn how to move a blob to the hot, cool, or cold tier, see Set a blob's access tier.

-Data in the cool tier has slightly lower availability, but offers the same high durability, retrieval latency, and throughput characteristics as the hot tier.
-For data in the cool tier, slightly lower availability and higher access costs may be acceptable trade-offs for lower overall storage costs, as compared to the hot tier.
+Data in the cool and cold tiers have slightly lower availability, but offer the same high durability, retrieval latency, and throughput characteristics as the hot tier.
+For data in the cool or cold tiers, slightly lower availability and higher access costs may be acceptable trade-offs for lower overall storage costs, as compared to the hot tier.
 For more information, see SLA for storage.

 A blob in the cool tier in a general-purpose v2 account is subject to an early deletion penalty if it's deleted or moved to a different tier before 30 days has elapsed.
+For a blob in the cold tier, the deletion penalty applies if it's deleted or moved to a different tier before 90 days has elapsed.
 This charge is prorated.
 For example, if a blob is moved to the cool tier and then deleted after 21 days, you'll be charged an early deletion fee equivalent to 9 (30 minus 21) days of storing that blob in the cool tier.

-The hot and cool tiers support all redundancy configurations.
+The hot, cool, and cold tiers support all redundancy configurations.
 For more information about data redundancy options in Azure Storage, see Azure Storage redundancy.

 Archive access tier

 The archive tier is an offline tier for storing data that is rarely accessed.
 The archive access tier has the lowest storage cost.
-However, this tier has higher data retrieval costs with a higher latency as compared to the hot and cool tiers.
+However, this tier has higher data retrieval costs with a higher latency as compared to the hot, cool, and cold tiers.
 Example usage scenarios for the archive access tier include:

 - Long-term backup, secondary backup, and archival datasets